Ruben Bolling

-Ruben Bolling (born c.
-1963 in New Jersey) is a pseudonym for Ken Fisher, an American cartoonist, the author of Tom the Dancing Bug and Super-Fun-Pak Comix.
-His work started out apolitical, instead featuring absurdist humor, parodying comic strip conventions, or critiquing celebrity culture.
+Ruben Bolling is a pseudonym for Ken Fisher (born c.
+1963 in New Jersey), an American cartoonist and the author of Tom the Dancing Bug.
+His work started out apolitical, featuring absurdist humor, parodying comic strip conventions, or critiquing celebrity culture.
 He came to increasingly satirize conservative politics after the September 11 attacks and Iraq war in the early 2000s.
 This trend strengthened with the Donald Trump presidency and right-wing populism from 2017-2020, his critiques of which earned him several cartooning awards.

 Career

-Fisher, who has no formal art training, read many comics when he was a child (his biggest influence being Garry Trudeau's Doonesbury), and sometimes features their styles in his work.
-However, he didn't aspire to be a full-time cartoonist; instead he studied economics as an undergraduate at Tufts University and later attended Harvard Law School (graduating in 1987).
-It was at Harvard in the mid-1980s that Fisher came up with the idea for "Tom the Dancing Bug" and his pseudonym, Ruben Bolling (which is a melding of the names of two favorite old-time baseball players, Ruben Amaro and Frank Bolling).
+Fisher, who has no formal art training, read many comic strips when he was a child (his biggest influence being Garry Trudeau's Doonesbury), and sometimes features their styles in his work.
+However, he didn't aspire to be a full-time cartoonist; instead he studied economics as an undergraduate at Tufts University and is a 1987 graduate of Harvard Law School.
+It was at Harvard in the mid-1980s that Fisher came up with the idea for "Tom the Dancing Bug" and when he adopted his pseudonym, Ruben Bolling that is a melding of the names of two favorite old-time baseball players, Ruben Amaro and Frank Bolling.
 Tom the Dancing Bug originally ran in the Harvard Law School Record.

-After graduation, Fisher practiced law for several years before resigning to pursue comics full-time.
-When that didn't work out, comic writing became a side interest and Fisher became a full-time employee at a financial services company.
+After graduation from Harvard Law School, Fisher practiced law for several years before resigning to pursue cartooning full-time.
+When that didn't work out, cartooning became a side interest and Fisher became a full-time employee at a financial services company.
 Tom the Dancing Bug was picked up for weekly syndication in 1997 by Universal Press Syndicate.

-Fisher was working on building a full-time comics career, driven in part by a project, thus far never realized, with New Line Cinema to produce a movie about his character Harvey Richards, Esq., a "Lawyer for Children."
+While Fisher worked on building a full-time cartooning career, he became involved in a project with New Line Cinema to produce a movie about his character Harvey Richards, Esq., a "Lawyer for Children", that has not been realized.

-At its peak, Tom the Dancing Bug was syndicated in print in over 100 newspapers.
-In 2012, Fisher launched a subscription service, the Inner Hive, which he credits with keeping the comic going amid declines in print newspapers.
+Newspapers that have published Tom the Dancing Bug include The Washington Post, The Village Voice, and Los Angeles Times.
+At its peak, Tom the Dancing Bug was syndicated in print in more than 100 newspapers.
+It now is published almost entirely online.

+In 2012, Fisher launched a subscription service, the Inner Hive, which he credits with keeping the comic strip going amid declines in print newspapers.

 A Super Fun-Pak Comix installment from 2014, entitled The Comic Strip That Has A Finale Every Day, parodied farewell installments from long-running comic strips.
-This then became an ongoing feature on the gocomics.com site under the pseudonym John "Scully" Scully, releasing the same comic every day.
+This then became an ongoing feature on the gocomics.com site under the pseudonym John "Scully" Scully, releasing the same comic strip every day.

 In 2015, Fisher published the first in a series of children's books, The EMU Club Adventures.